In This Article

 If you want the wrinkle-fighting benefits of retinaldehyde, but your skin is on the sensitive side, try this pick.
 It touts calming chamomile extract which can help reduce redness and irritation, says Nussbaum.

 Retinaldehyde gets an added boost from the addition of bakuchiol, a plant-derived ingredient that's recently gotten major attention for delivering similar effects as retinoids, but without the potential for irritating side effects.
-Rounding out the active ingredients is a New Zealand red algae, a potent, skin-protecting antioxidant that's even more powerful than vitamin C.
+Rounding out the active ingredients is a New Zealand red algae, a potent, skin-protecting antioxidant that may be even more powerful than vitamin C.